Thambolo/Markdownizer-extension/README.md

 ## Usage

-1. Navigate to the webpage you wish to convert.
+1. Navigate to the webpage you want to convert.
 2. Click the **Markdownizer** icon in your browser toolbar.
 3. Wait for the analysis to complete.
 4. Use the **Copy** or **Download** buttons to retrieve your Markdown.
+5. Paste the result into your preferred LLM.

 ## Development Setup